 Edie Sedgwick - style icon, enigma, little girl lost.
 The little blonde socialite with the urchin haircut, fragile limbs and lost bird looks has fascinated people for decades.
 The title of this blog is taken from the song by The Cult, including the lyrics" Always said you were a Youthquaker, Edie, a stormy little world shaker.
-Warhol's darling queen, Edie, an angel with a broken wing"
+Warhol's darling queen, Edie, an angel with a broken wing".

 Edie was born in 1943 to a distinguished New England family from Massachusetts.
 Her great-great-great grandfather, William Ellery, was a signatory of the United States Declaration of Independence.
 Edie’s suffered a tormented childhood.
 Her father Francis, nicknamed Fuzzy, was emotionally remote by all accounts.
 As a young man, he had suffered a breakdown and been institutionalized.
 He was told not to ever have children, as he was mentally unfit.